nocobase/website/content/articles/6-best-open-source-ai-tools-to-build-dashboards/index.md

 **Core uses**

-* **SQL driven dashboards**  Users write SQL to query data and build charts, tables, and metric cards from the results, then combine them into dashboards.
+* **SQL driven dashboards**: Users write SQL to query data and build charts, tables, and metric cards from the results, then combine them into dashboards.
 Ideal for teams comfortable with SQL.
-* **Integrating multiple data sources**  It supports PostgreSQL, MySQL, BigQuery, Athena, and many other databases or APIs, making it easy to unify enterprise data into a simple analysis layer.
+* **Integrating multiple data sources**: It supports PostgreSQL, MySQL, BigQuery, Athena, and many other databases or APIs, making it easy to unify enterprise data into a simple analysis layer.

 **AI-related features**

 Although Redash does not include native AI features, its SQL and API centric design integrates well with external AI tools.

-* **Text to SQL using external LLMs**  By connecting services such as OpenAI or Anthropic, AI can generate SQL from user descriptions and feed it directly into Redash.
+* **Text to SQL using external LLMs**: By connecting services such as OpenAI or Anthropic, AI can generate SQL from user descriptions and feed it directly into Redash.
-* **AI outputs as data sources**  AI generated JSON, tabular results, or aggregated metrics can be treated as API data sources and visualized within Redash.
+* **AI outputs as data sources**: AI generated JSON, tabular results, or aggregated metrics can be treated as API data sources and visualized within Redash.

 ### Appsmith